Storage shelf life tips for Turmeric scrubs

 Access Method Clean, dry spatula only Prevents bacterial contamination

-Lid Management Close immediately after scooping Minimizes air/oxidation exposure
+Lid Management Close right after scooping Minimizes air and oxidation exposure

 Tracking Write opening date on jar Ensures use within PAO timeframe